plog/learn_llm_slowly/README.md

 # Structure of the Tutorial

-## 1. Talk to the LLM
+1. Talk to the LLM<br>
-Ask simple questions to a LLM
+[01.llm_template.ipynb](01.llm_template.ipynb): Ask simple questions to a LLM

-## 2. Vectors and embedding
+2. Vectors and embedding<br>
-How to use Embedding we can use for RAG's
+[02.embeddings_vectors.ipynb](02.embeddings_vectors.ipynb): How to use Embedding we can use for RAG's

-## 3. Classification
+3. Classification<br>
-Classify a message using pydantic object and ChatPromptTemplate
+[03.classify.ipynb](03.classify.ipynb): Classify a message using pydantic object and ChatPromptTemplate

-## 4. Extraction
+4. Extraction<br>
-Same but for structured data extraction
+[04.extraction.ipynb](04.extraction.ipynb): Same but for structured data extraction

 ---

 # Install

+To be independant and be able to practice anywhere, I'm using two Docker containers:
+1) One for [**Ollama**](https://ollama.com/search)with a couple of models
+2) **A development container** with Python 3.12 and the libraries I need
+4) Using VSCode you [**"Attach Visual Studio Code"**](https://code.visualstudio.com/docs/devcontainers/containers) with Jupyter plugins

+... and you're the king of the world

 - We'll use Ollama to avoid expenses associated with LLM like GPT.
+No need API keys nor Credit Card.
+- Results may be a bit less accurate than GPT but we wanna learn first.
-No need API keys.
-The version of LangChain installed should be 0.3+
+- The version of LangChain installed should be 0.3+ (important)
 - Ollama [is easy to install using Docker](https://github.com/ollama/ollama/blob/main/docs/docker.md).
 (Better to have a GPU, even a small one)
 - I give an example of Dockerfile and docker-compose.yaml using Python 3.12